temporalio/documentation/docs-src/cloud/tcld/namespace/retention.md

 ### `get`

-Retrieve the length of time (in days) a closed Workflow will be preserved before deletion for a given namespace.
+Retrieve the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.

 Alias: `g`